Hooded Carpetshark

 Epaulette Shark

-Lacks the dark 'hood' and features a large, singular black 'eye spot' behind the gills.
+Lacks the dark 'hood' over the head and instead features a large, prominent black spot (ocellus) just behind the pectoral fins.

 Speckled Carpetshark